MS-ES-DEMO/avd-fast-deploy/README.md

 ## Repository files

-The avd folder structure is as follow:
+The `avd` folder structure is as follow:

-- environment: deploys hostpool (pooled or personal) resources, scaling plan, desktop application group, remoteapp application group (only for pooled hostpool) and a workspace.
+- `environment`: deploys hostpool (pooled or personal) resources, scaling plan, desktop application group, remoteapp application group (only for pooled hostpool) and a workspace.

-- addHost: deploys the required modules to add new session hosts to the hostpool deployed.
+- `addHost`: deploys the required modules to add new session hosts to the hostpool deployed.

-- iam: deploys virtual desktop autoscale role resources.
+- `iam`: deploys virtual desktop autoscale role resources.

 ## Prerequisites

-* [Install the latest version of PowerShell available for your operating system.](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.2).
+* [Install the latest version of PowerShell available for your operating system](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.2).
 Powershell 7.0 is the minimum required version to run this script.

-* [Azure CLI version 2.20.0 or later installed is also required.](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
+* [Azure CLI version 2.20.0 or later installed is also required](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
 Use the below command to check your current installed version.

 ``` shell
 az --version